Overthrust (band): Musical style

-The musicians say they play oldschool death metal.
+The musicians say they play old school death metal.
 The musicians were inspired to form their own band by artists like Deicide, Morbid Angel, Broken Hope, Cannibal Corpse, Obituary, Carcass and Autopsy.
 The music is comparable with Florida death metal bands like Mantas, Aggressor and Dead.

 The vocals are compared to Glen Benton of Deicide, Lemmy Kilmister of Motörhead's dress style / fashion is considered an influence to Botswana's cowboy metalheads fashion.
 Kilmister was one person who helped the Botswana metal scene to rise.